lxcxuebao/mecheye_csharp_interface/README.md

 ## Quick Start

-After finish installation above, click the Debug->start debugging.
+After finish installation above, press Ctrl+F5 to run.

 The sample.cs will be compiled and run.